1. Keep It Simple

 5. DON’T Overlook Sugar

 You know it’s in cake and cookies.
 But have you checked how much is in your yogurt, breakfast cereal, or even your fat-free salad dressing or tomato sauce?
-The American Heart Association recommends that most women eat no more than 6 teaspoons of added sugars daily.
-For men, the limit is 9 teaspoons.
+Take a look at the labels and add it up.
+The American Heart Association recommends that women eat no more than 25 grams of added sugars daily.
+For men, the limit is 37 grams.

 6. DO Go Lean